 Budget Needed in CSR Program

 Maybe you have wondered, how much funds the company prepares to run this CSR program.
 Moreover, this program looks like it requires a lot of funds because of the many types and coverage that companies must achieve.
-In this program, companies must set aside budgets in fulfilling social responsibility.
+In this program, companies must set aside budgets to fulfilling social responsibility.

 As reported through Channel News Asia, since the pandemic entered Singapore, many food companies have been distributing 2.000 meals to the needy.
 So, there is no definite rule on how much budget the company must spend on this program.
 However, the company must do budget calculations with a reasonable amount.